Sigerson Cup: History

-There was no intervarsity Gaelic sports competition until Dr. George Sigerson, born at Holy Hill near Strabane, County Tyrone (11 January 1836 – 17 February 1925), a Professor of Zoology at University College Dublin, eminent physician, minor poet and literary figure and leading light in the Celtic Renaissance in Ireland offered up a trophy in 1911.
+There was no intervarsity Gaelic sports competition until George Sigerson, Professor of Zoology at University College Dublin, physician, and literary figure offered up a trophy in 1911.
 The cup was in the shape of a mether, an ancient Irish drinking vessel, and had four handles representing each of the four Irish provinces.
 Sigerson presented the trophy at the first tournament dinner, at the old Gresham Hotel, Dublin, in May 1911.
 W. J. O'Riordan received the cup on behalf of UCC, the first winning team.
 In 2009 Sigerson was named in the Sunday Tribunes list of the 125 Most Influential People In GAA History.
 The trophy itself was the longest-serving trophy in national circulation in Gaelic games, until it was replaced by an identical model in 2001.

 From its inception Sigerson's alma mater, UCD have dominated the competition winning 33 titles, their greatest era being in the 1970s when they won the title six times in seven years.
 These Sigerson Cup wins proved to be the launch pad for success further afield, as UCD went on to add two All-Ireland Club Championship wins to their haul.

 In the early days of the tournament, only UCD, UCC and UCG took part.
 The competition has been run off every year since, with the exceptions of 1920, 1942 and 1967.
 UCC are second in the pecking order in terms of championships won, currently having 23 victories to their credit.
 UCG (now NUI Galway) holds the record for the longest winning sequence.
 After their victory in 1936, the Galway University club went on to claim the next five titles and their six in a row is still an unequalled record.

 As the years passed, the domination of the original big three was challenged by a number of new participants.
 Queen's University Belfast entered the competition for the first time in 1923, but did not enter thereafter until 1933.
 They have participated in the competition every year since and won their first title in 1958.
 Queen's have eight titles to their name, winning their eighth in 2007 by defeating UUJ 0-15 to 0-14 in the final.